-- O In the event of a report of reservations, the supervisory committee will report these reservations in writing to the Graduate Program Director and Department Head for transmission to the Graduate College and the student.
-The student must satisfactorily address the reservations in a timely manner, as specified in the written report from the committee.
-On the recommendation of the supervisory committee, remediation to address the reservations may include: - assignment of additional course work - assignment and discussion of specific readings - further examination in a particular area - rewriting of portions of the proposal - specified academic or research work as appropriate. - When the reservations have been addressed to the satisfaction of the supervisory committee, the committee will inform the Graduate Program Director, the Graduate School and the student.
+- In the event of a report of reservations, the supervisory committee will report these reservations in writing to the Graduate Program Director for transmission to the Graduate School and the student.
+The student must satisfactorily address the reservations in a timely manner, as specified in the report written from the committee.
+On the recommendation of the supervisory committee, remediation to address the reservations may include: - assignment of additional course work - assignment and discussion of specific readings - further examination in a particular area - rewriting of portions of the proposal - specified academic or research work as appropriate. - When the reservations have been addressed to the satisfaction of the supervisory committee, the committee will inform the Graduate Program Director, the GPA, and the student.